-There was only 1 extremely low-income household assisted with homeowner rehab, however additional households have been identified for the NPP program and are undergoing eligibility review.
+Eligible households have been identified for the NPP program and are undergoing eligibility review.
 When new households are identified for the program, the City will help enroll them for service to maintain the condition of their housing.
 The City did not specifically report any persons with a disability in affordable housing programs, however if a household with a disability is identified for assistance in one of the housing programs, the City will make all necessary accommodations within reason to meet the needs of the household.